mattray/managed_chef_server-cookbook/README.md

 Takes the `node['mcs']['policyfile']['dir']` and parses any `.lock.json` files to determine which policyfile archives to load into the local Chef server.
 Policies will be assigned to the group designated by the `node['mcs']['policyfile']['group']` attribute for the Chef server (`_default` is the default).
 If the policy itself sets the `node['mcs']['policyfile']['group']` attribute, the policy will be assigned to that group.

+# Attributes
+The [default.rb](attributes/default.rb) attributes file documents available settings and tunings.

+# Custom Resources

+Custom resources are used to reduce the complexity of the included recipes.

+## managed_organization

+The `:create` action will instantiate a Chef server organization with an internal administrator user.
+The name properties is the `organization`.
+The organization's `full_name`, `email`, and `password` are all optional properties.

+## chef_server_backup

+This resource schedules backups of the Chef server via cron-style properties (`minute`, `hour`, `day`, `month`, `weekday`).
+The backups are written to the `directory` and their filenames start with the `prefix`.

+## chef_server_cron

+This resource requires an `archive` property specifying the policyfile archive to deploy and use for running via `cron`.

+## chef_server_restore

+This resource requires a `tarball` property specifying the `knife ec backup` tarball to restore from.

+## cookbook_loader

+This resource runs `berks` or `knife` against the `directory` property specifying the source for the cookbook tarballs to keep in sync with the server.

+## data_bag_loader

+This resource works off of the `directory` property specifying the source for the data bags to keep in sync with the server.

+## data_bag

+This has `:create`, `:prune`, `:item_create`, and `:item_prune` for managing the data bags available on the server.
+This custom resource is called from the `data_bag_loader` resource.

+## environments_loader

+All of the Ruby or JSON environment files in the `directory` will be loaded onto the Chef Server and updated if they change.

+## policyfile_loader

+This resource looks for policyfile locks and archives in the `directory` specifying the source, only uploading them if they have been updated.

+## roles_loader

+All of the Ruby or JSON role files in the `directory` will be loaded onto the Chef Server and updated if they change.

 # Testing

 There is a [kitchen.yml](kitchen.yml) that may be used for testing with Vagrant.
 The [kitchen.vagrant.yml](kitchen.vagrant.yml) may be symlinked as **kitchen.local.yml** and used with local caches to speed up testing.
 If you want to use Docker, [kitchen.dokken.yml](kitchen.dokken.yml) may be used but it does not persist changes between runs and is thus not significantly faster (it's slower than Vagrant with caching).
-The following Suites map to example [policyfiles](policyfiles) that may be repurposed as necessary:
+The following Suites map to example [policyfiles](policyfiles) that may be repurposed as necessary, with variants for testing Chef 14 and 15 of each:

 ## default